EIDA/userfeedback/.github/ISSUE_TEMPLATE/federator.md

 A clear and concise description of the problem you experience.

 **To Reproduce**
 Provide URLs or something similar so that the error can be reproduced.
+Can you reproduce it?

 **Screenshots**
 Provide a copy of the errors/warning in text format or screenshots.